Study Methods & Motivation: A Practical Guide to Effective Study

 Antitrust law is nothing more than the attempt to crush creative capacity of great wealth creators through coercion.

-This book was based on Ayn Rand's theory of epistemology, specifically her concept of thinking in principles.
-The book includes 29 chapters by the foremost experts in the various sub-fields of organizational behavior.
+This book is based on Ayn Rand’s theory of epistemology, specifically her concept of thinking in principles.
+The book includes contributions from the foremost experts in the various sub-fields of organizational behavior.
 Each chapter identifies, explains and gives examples from practice of a core principle associated with effective management.

-Coming Summer 2009: Handbook of Principles of Organizational Behavior, Second Edition (Wiley, 2009).
-This new, expanded edition has 33 chapters, including an introduction about the need to think in principles and a chapter on emotions by Dr. Locke.
-Indispensible knowledge for evidence-based management.
+This edition includes an introduction about the need to think in principles and a chapter on emotions by Dr. Locke.
+Indispensable knowledge for evidence-based management.